-The EEB B.S./M.S. program is designed for people who want to get advanced (graduate level) training in biodiversity and conservation biology, but who do not necessarily need the extensive research training that would come with a thesis-based Master’s degree in order to advance their careers.
-Thus, the emphasis is on providing advanced training in a broad-base of topics relating to biodiversity and its protection, and on gaining workplace experience.
-We anticipate that the program will be best suited to students seeking vocational training for jobs with non-governmental organizations, state and federal agencies, museums, private consulting firms, etc.
+The EEB B.S./M.S. program is designed for people who want graduate-level training in biodiversity and conservation biology without extensive research training of a thesis-based Master’s degree .
+Thus, the emphasis is on advanced coursework in a broad base of topics relating to biodiversity and its protection, and on workplace experience.
+The program will be best suited to students seeking vocational training for jobs with non-governmental organizations, state and federal agencies, museums, private consulting firms, etc.

 The B.S./M.S. program is a joint degree program.
-It is designed so that students spend 5 years taking classes and then graduate with both the B.S. and an M.S. at the same time (in this respect it is a unique degree within the university).
+It is designed so that students spend 5 years taking classes and then graduate with both the B.S. and an M.S. at the same time.
 This structure provides students with flexibility in their course planning and allows them to integrate undergraduate and graduate courses in whatever way best suits their goals and needs.

 If you enter the program in your junior year, and complete the B.S. and M.S. degrees jointly, it should take one additional year on top of the 4-year Bachelor’s degree (5-years total).
 Several of the required M.S. courses, however, are taught only in alternate years.
 Consequently, it is important to plan ahead so that you take some of these courses during your fourth year in the program.
 If you enter the program with a complete (or near-complete) B.S. it will likely take 3-4 semesters to complete the M.S. requirements, depending on the timing of course offerings relative to your entry into the program.
 Students are advised to plan out their coursework in advance to determine the best sequence of courses.
-Information on the timing of courses can be found under the Courses menu, or by consulting the course instructor.
+Information on the timing of courses can be found in an M.S. courses worksheet, or by consulting the course instructor.

 You will get a B.S. degree in Ecology and Evolutionary Biology and an M.S. degree in Biodiversity and Conservation Biology.

 Students who already have a Bachelor’s degree are encouraged to take just the Master’s portion of the program.
-If you have already taken courses equivalent to those required for an EEB Bachelor’s then the Master’s would typically take a year to complete.
-In some cases, students might be required to take additional courses if they do not have the necessary background that the EEB B.S. would provide.
+If you have already taken courses equivalent to those required for an EEB Bachelor’s then the Master’s would typically take 3-4 semesters to complete.
 If additional courses are required this will be determined by the admissions committee and the student would be informed in their letter of acceptance to the program.
-To conduct a “self-audit” fill out the BS_course_audit
+To conduct a “self-audit” fill out the BS_course_audit.

 What if I want a Master’s degree with a strong research focus?
 Can I do that in the EEB department at UConn?

-EEB has a long history of training students for research Master’s degrees and will continue to do so.
-If your goal is to become a research biologist, then we would advise you to apply for a traditional Master’s, for which you will be required to conduct a research project and write a thesis, rather than applying through the B.S./M.S. program.
-If you are interested in a research Master’s then you would be advised to contact individual professors who work in the area in which you are interested.
+If your goal is to become a research biologist, then we would advise you to apply for a traditional (Plan A) Master’s, for which you will write a thesis.
+In this case you should contact individual EEB professors who work in the area of your interest.
 Application information is available on the EEB department’s website for prospective graduate students.

 For a full list of program requirements, return to the main B.S./M.S. page and follow the links for degree requirements and core courses.

-To earn the Masters degree all students are required to complete an internship and obtain 4 credits worth of research experience.
-The internship is intended to provide real experience working for an organization outside of the university.
-For more information on internships see the website for the EEB 5891 course.
+The Joint B.S./M.S.
+Degree requires an internship and 4 credits of research experience.
+The internship is intended to provide experience working for an organization outside of the university.
 The research requirement involves participating in a research project, but does not require that you develop your own project or write a thesis.

 Advisors are determined by mutual consent of the student and the faculty member.
-No one is simply assigned an advisor, and no one can be admitted into the program unless they have found a faculty member willing to be their advisor.
-We suggest browsing the department’s website to identify potential advisors, and then directly contacting suitable faculty members to determine whether they are willing to become your advisor.
+No one will be admitted into the program unless a faculty member is willing to be their advisor.
+We suggest browsing the department’s website to identify and contact prospective advisors.

 For information on applying to the B.S./M.S. program, see the application process.

-Currently we are accepting applications once a year, and they must be received by January 10 for fall or spring admission.
+Currently we are accepting applications once a year, which must be received by January 10.
 Informal inquiries about the program are welcome at any time, and should be directed to the B.S./M.S. program coordinator Eric Schultz (firstname.lastname@example.org).